Kevin J. O'Connor (attorney): Legal career

 From 1992 to 1993, O'Connor served as a law clerk to the Honorable William H. Timbers of the United States Court of Appeals for the Second Circuit.

 From 1993 to 1995, O'Connor was a litigation associate at the law firm of Cahill Gordon & Reindel in New York City.

 From 1995 to 1997, O'Connor served as a Staff Attorney and Senior Counsel in the Division of Enforcement of the United States Securities & Exchange Commission in Washington, D.C.

 Prior to his appointment as United States Attorney, O'Connor was a partner in the law firm of Day, Berry & Howard.
 While with Day, Berry & Howard, O'Connor also served from 1999 to 2001 as Corporation Counsel for the Town of West Hartford, Connecticut.

 In 1998, O'Connor was the Republican nominee for the U.S. House of Representatives in Connecticut's heavily Democratic 1st district.
 He was defeated by John Larson 58% to 41%.

 O'Connor served as an adjunct professor at the University of Connecticut School of Law through 2015.
 From 1996 to 1997, O’Connor served as adjunct professor at the National Law Center at George Washington University.

+In 2010, O'Connor considered a bid for Governor of Connecticut.

 In 2015, O'Connor was appointed general counsel at Steven A. Cohen's Point72 Asset Management.

+In 2016, he was a member of the Donald Trump's transition planning team.
+His job was to oversee the hiring process within the Department of Justice.
+However, he was let go on November 15, 2016.

 In late November 2019, O'Connor joined Carrier Corporation (formerly a division of United Technologies Corporation) as General Counsel.